Kia Sonet: Indonesia

 A version of the Sonet with three-row seating was introduced in Indonesia in April 2021.
-Marketed as the "Sonet 7", the third row bench seat is installed without any exterior bodywork changes, meaning with the third row seat up, the boot space is effectively eliminated.
+Marketed as the Sonet 7, the third row bench seat is installed without any exterior bodywork changes, meaning with the third row seat up, the boot space is effectively eliminated.
 The Sonet 7 is also equipped with a roof-mounted air circulator system, and a revised second row bench seat with split folding and a one-touch folding mechanism which allows access to the third row.
-It was discontinued in 2022.
+The Sonet 7 was discontinued in 2022.